Stevenson Search Partners

 • Identity and the contact details of the person or organization that has determined how and why to process your data.
 In some cases, this will be a representative in the EU.

-• Contact details of the data protection officer, where applicable.
+• Contact details of the Data Protection Officer, where applicable.

 • The purpose of the processing as well as the legal basis for processing.